By Purvi Parikh, MD

 Why people with asthma should get vaccinated

-The flu virus attacks the respiratory system, so people with asthma are at greater risk for complications such as bronchitis or pneumonia.
-Given that 25 million people in the United States have asthma, and 10 people die from the disease daily, protection is vital.
+The flu virus attacks the respiratory system, so people with asthma are at greater risk for complications.
+It can cause inflamed airways and lungs and trigger asthma flares.
+It can lead to bronchitis or pneumonia.
+Given that 24+ million people in the United States have asthma, and 10 people die from the disease daily, protection is vital.

 Others at risk of serious complications due to flu include adults 65 and older, pregnant women, and children younger than 5 years – especially those younger than 2.

 What too many people ignore is that flu is preventable.
-The flu vaccine – available at your doctor’s office, community clinic, pharmacy and some supermarkets – is the best insurance against succumbing to flu symptoms and passing it on to others in your family or community.
+The flu vaccine – available at your doctor’s office, community clinic, pharmacy and some supermarkets – is the best insurance against developing flu and passing it on to others in your family or community.